saurabhshcs/spring/README.md

 # spring
-This is a spring practice repository
+This is a spring course repository